rundeck/docs/docs/api/rundeck-api.md

 * `groupPathExact`: specify an exact group path to match.
 Set to the special value "-" to match the top level jobs only
 * `scheduledFilter`: `true/false` specify whether to return only scheduled or only not scheduled jobs.
 * `serverNodeUUIDFilter`: Value: a UUID.
 In cluster mode, use to select scheduled jobs assigned to the server with given UUID.
+* `max`: limit the maximum amount of results to be received.
+* `offset`: use in conjunction with `max` to paginate the result set.

+**Note:** It is possible to disable result set pagination by setting the property `rundeck.api.paginatejobs.enabled=false` which is assumed to be true if not set.

-Note: If neither `groupPath` nor `groupPathExact` are specified, then the default `groupPath` value of "*" will be used (matching jobs in all groups).  `groupPathExact` cannot be combined with `groupPath`.
+**Note:** If neither `groupPath` nor `groupPathExact` are specified, then the default `groupPath` value of "*" will be used (matching jobs in all groups).  `groupPathExact` cannot be combined with `groupPath`.
 You can set either one to "-" to match only the top-level jobs which are not within a group.

 **Response**